mika-espoo/docs/java/operating-applications/observability.md

 #### Kubernetes Probes

-Starging with version 3.2.0 of CAP Java, the endpoints `/actuator/health/liveness` and `/actuator/health/readiness` are opened by default.
-Both endpoints are suggested to be used for [Kubernetes Probes](https://docs.spring.io/spring-boot/reference/actuator/endpoints.html#actuator.endpoints.kubernetes-probes)
+Starting with version 3.2.0 of CAP Java, the endpoints `/actuator/health/liveness` and `/actuator/health/readiness` are opened by default.
+Both endpoints are intenended for the [Kubernetes Probes](https://docs.spring.io/spring-boot/reference/actuator/endpoints.html#actuator.endpoints.kubernetes-probes).
+They can also be used as [CloudFoundry health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html).

 #### Custom Health Indicators { #custom-health-indicators}